AGU-Data/notebooks-now/_posts/2024-12-07-notebooks-now-agu24.md

 **[Open Science Pavilion](https://data.agu.org/OSDHD/)** <br>
 We’ll be at the Open Science Pavilion in the AGU24 Exhibit Hall Mon-Thurs (hours below)<br>
-Curvenote will be presenting at the big screen at the Open Science Pavilion throughout the week<br>
+Curvenote will be presenting at the big screen at the Open Science Pavilion throughout the week.<br>
-Hall A
+See the full Open Science Pavilion schedule here:[Open Science Pavilion](https://data.agu.org/OSDHD/)

 **Exhibit Hall hours**<br>
 Monday 15:00-18:00 EST<br>